 - Yes, you are able to use Paceline’s logos for your personal fundraising efforts.

 - Please send any final designs that use Paceline’s assets to email@example.com for approval before publication or production.

-- Anyone who raises $3,000 is a Pacesetter.
+- Anyone who raises $3,000 by October 23, 2020 is a Pacesetter.
 Hundreds of these amazing riders are willing to go above and beyond for research.
 They "get it".
 We're in awe of them.
 Pacesetters receive a special gift and recognition during ride weekend.

 The Paceline route encompasses everything that Georgia has to offer.
-All routes will depart from Augusta University - Summerville campus in Augusta.
 The route options range from a nice and easy 25 mile ride, to an intermediate 45 mile distance to Thomson, to a 100 mile ride that circles outside of Thomson and finishes in downtown Thomson.

 - Select a route that will challenge you both physically and in your fundraising efforts.

-Up to but no later than 11:59 p.m. on April 15, 2020, you are able to change your route distance and the corresponding minimum fundraising commitment.
-You can decrease or increase your route, but you can only increase your fundraising commitment.
+Up to but no later than 11:59 p.m. on September 24, 2020, you are able to change your route distance.
 Please submit your request to firstname.lastname@example.org.